italoaalves/bowling-alley-score-parser/README.md

 I also created a helper to output the game score table on the stdout.

 All domain objects are self validated, raising custom exceptions that are treated and presented in a helping manner.

-The core classes `BowlingGame`, `BowlingTextInput` are tested and the `main.rb` have some integration tests as well.
-But I can’t deny I wish I had done more although I made all the other tests manually to ensure the fulfillment of the requirements.